Strategies to minimize waste and maximize sustainable impact

 Content in collaboration with Bioscore Sustainability, a sustainability consultancy for tourism companies.

-In the quest for more responsible and environmentally friendly tourism, efficient food management in hotels has become a crucial issue.
-The hotel industry has a significant role to play in reducing food waste and promoting sustainable practices.
+In the search for more responsible and environmentally friendly tourism, the efficient management of food in hotels has become a crucial issue.
+The hotel industry has a significant role in reducing food waste and promoting sustainable practices.

-In this article, we explore various strategies you can adopt to minimize your hotel's waste and maximize its sustainable impact, thus contributing to a more conscious tourism.
+In this article, we explore various strategies that you can adopt to minimize waste in your hotel and maximize sustainable impact, thus contributing to a more conscious tourism.

 The challenge of food waste